blazejchyla/AMS-Data-Tool/README.md

 ### AMS Data Tool v1.0.0
-A high-performance desktop utility designed for SMC AMS sensor data visualization and format conversion.
+A high-performance desktop utility designed for SMC AMS data visualization and format conversion.
 This tool streamlines the process of handling large CSV datasets using an embedded SQL engine.

 ---